SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Conclusion and Future Work

 \python is the most popular programming language; as such, \python projects involve an increasing number and diversity of security vulnerabilities.
-In this paper, we have presented the \aspectTool approach, which aims to detect security vulnerabilities in \python projects in an efficient and versatile way using static aspects.
-Such static aspects are defined using the \aspectLg domain-specific language, based on data- and control-flow information extracted by a source code parser and represented as an SCFG. \aspectLg is embedded in \python, giving security experts access to the expressive power of a general-purpose programming language to define the evolution of static aspects during an SCFG traversal, enabling a very precise analysis of the source code.
+In this paper, we have presented the \aspectTool approach, which efficiently detects security vulnerabilities in \python projects, in a versatile way using static aspects.
+Such static aspects are defined using the \aspectLg domain-specific language, based on data- and control-flow information extracted by a source code parser and represented as an SCFG. \aspectLg is embedded in \python, giving security experts access to the expressive power of a general-purpose programming language to define how static aspects evolve during an SCFG traversal, as opposed to state-of-the-art tools which are restricted to specific detection patterns or pre-defined primitives.
 We provide a library comprising five static aspect definitions; moreover, security experts may use \aspectLg to define custom static aspects.

-We have evaluated \aspectTool on a dataset of 108 vulnerabilities affecting 82 PyPi packages, in comparison with four state-of-the-art baseline tools. \aspectTool obtained 100\% sensitivity and 99.15\% specificity, with only one false positive, outperforming the baseline tools, which achieved up to 59.66\% sensitivity and 95.87\% specificity.
+We have evaluated \aspectTool on a large dataset of 108 manually verified security vulnerabilities, affecting 82 PyPI packages and spanning 37 CWEs, and compared it with four state-of-the-art baseline tools.
+Only three static aspect definitions were sufficient to cover 104 (96.30\%) of the 108 vulnerabilities, indicating that they are versatile and can be used by developers to detect a range of vulnerabilities. \aspectTool obtained 100\% sensitivity and 99.15\% specificity, with only one false positive, outperforming the baseline tools, which achieved up to 59.66\% sensitivity and 95.87\% specificity.
 This analysis was performed in less than \SI{31}{\s}, i.e., between 2.5 and 512.1 times faster than the baseline tools.

-As part of future work, we intend to extend the current framework with DL-based techniques to reduce the need for code annotation.
-For instance, the updated framework could infer from source code, project documentation, and existing vulnerability descriptions which variables or functions are likely to be, e.g., sources or sinks.
-Then, \aspectTool could be used with various annotation options and different static aspect definitions to detect vulnerabilities.
+As part of future work, we intend to perform a user study on the cost of using \aspectTool and \aspectLg, extend the current framework to support inter-procedural analysis, and include DL-based techniques to reduce the need for code annotation.